SysKitTeam/docs-point/governance-and-automation/automated-workflows/set-up-automated-workflows.md

 ---
-description: This article explains how to enable and configure automated workflows in SysKit Point.
+description: This article explains how to enable and configure automated workflows in Syskit Point.
 ---

 # Set Up Automated Workflows